liangirene/Tabula_Analysis/README.md

 Contains notebooks used in our publication *Cellular and molecular diversity of peripheral glia in the lung and other organs*.

-## Instructions for linux and macos
+## Instructions for linux and macOS

 1. Create a virtual environment